pupil-labs/pupil-docs/neon/data-collection/data-streams/index.md

 ## 3D Eye States

 <Badge>Real-time</Badge><Badge>Pupil Cloud</Badge>
-The Neon Companion app can provide  3D eye states data in real-time at up to 200 Hz.
+The Neon Companion app provides  3D eye state data in real-time at up to 200 Hz.
 The 3D eye states are a time series of each eye's position and orientation in 3D space, given by the location of the eyeball center and the optical axis of each eye.
-The units are milimeters.
+The units are millimeters.

 The coordinate system is depicted below.
 The origin corresponds to the scene camera of the Neon Module.